 America’s public policy on breast-feeding could reach even higher levels.
 When Massachusetts’ Public Health Council first tried to end the formula giveaways in 2005 with a statewide ban, the decision was overturned by when then-governor, now-presidential-hopeful, Mitt Romney replaced council members in favor of the ban.
 In stark contrast, first lady Michelle Obama publicly champions breast-feeding as part of an ongoing campaign to reverse childhood obesity.

 Thousands of scientific studies have shown the benefits of breast-feeding.
 Research has linked breast milk to lower rates of Sudden Infant Death Syndrome, gastrointestinal problems, necrotizing enterocolitis, ear infections, childhood obesity, diabetes, leukemia, and even high cholesterol later in life.
-A recent study showed that it prompts development of more brain cells; breast-fed babies have been shown to score higher on intelligence tests as infants, preschoolers and even at age 10.
+A recent study showed that it prompts development of more brain cells.
+Breast-fed babies score higher on intelligence tests as infants, preschoolers and even at age 10.

 These are among the reasons why the World Health Organization promotes breast-feeding babies up to 2 years, and the American Pediatric Association recommends exclusive breast-feeding for an infant’s first six months.